Project Background

 From 2016 through 2024, German Kreditanstalt für Wiederaufbau (KfW) is supporting UNAM in further developing the Katima Mulilo Campus.
 The Project concerns the enlargement of the Department of Wildlife Management and Ecotourism (DWME) at the University of Namibia (UNAM) Campus Katima Mulilo under the Faculty of Agriculture and Natural Resources (FANR).
 The purpose of the Project is to improve the management of natural resources and the infrastructure of protected areas in the Southern African Development Community (SADC) region.

 In order to achieve the goals, an extension of the existing campus, appointed to a new plot, will be built.
-In addition, applied training courses will be developed, the existing curricula revised, training and research activities will be created and networks to a variety of stakeholders will be established.
-The DWME trains experts in Wildlife Management and Ecotourism, urgently needed in the SADC region at Bachelor and Master level to stimulate state of art research activities.
-This will help to better protect and conserve Trans-Frontier Conservation Areas (TFCA), use natural resources sustainably and develop the area into a competitive tourist destination.
+In addition, applied training courses will be developed, the existing curricula revised, training and research activities will be created and networks with a variety of stakeholders will be established.
+The DWME trains experts in Wildlife Management and Ecotourism, urgently needed in the SADC region at Bachelor's and Master's levels to stimulate state of art research activities.
+This will help to better protect and conserve Trans-Frontier Conservation Areas (TFCA), use natural resources sustainably, and develop the area into a competitive tourist destination.
 The Project will, therefore, contribute to the economic development of the region and supports its integration.

 The programme consists of two components:

-The aim of Component 2, which the Namibia Nature Foundation (NNF) is a consultant, is to develop innovative, practical-oriented and integrated training courses suitable for the target group described.
-In detail it is planned – amongst others - to adapt the existing BSc (Hons) and develop a new MSc by coursework curriculum.
+The aim of Component 2, for which the Namibia Nature Foundation (NNF) is a consultant, is to develop innovative, practical-oriented, and integrated training courses suitable for the target group described.
+In detail, it is planned – amongst others - to adapt the existing BSc (Hons) and develop a new MSc by coursework curriculum.
 This means that new teaching modules and methods must be developed, with the participation of the private sector.
-Also, the qualifications need to be accredited to be recognised by the neighbouring countries.
-It is intended to involve national, regional and international experts and stakeholders in this process, e.g. through summer schools or workshops, individual contacts or scientific exchange.
+Also, the qualifications need to be accredited to be recognized by the neighboring countries.
+It is intended to involve national, regional, and international experts and stakeholders in this process, e.g. through summer schools or workshops, individual contacts, or scientific exchange.

 Completed Projects